-When Austin Pets Alive! rescues abused or poorly socialized kitties from the shelter, sometimes we have to consider a non-traditional home placement.
-In fact, APA! placed 132 “Barn Cats” in the 2011, which contributes to Austin’s No Kill status.
+When Austin Pets Alive! rescues poorly socialized kitties from the shelter, sometimes we have to consider non-traditional adoption placement.
+In fact, APA! places hundreds of barn cats each year, which contributes to Austin’s No Kill status.

 APA! believes these kitties don’t deserve to die simply because they can’t go into a home environment.
-Just by looking at these cats, you’d never know they were feral or under-socialized, but we recognize that they deserve shelter, access to food and water and the stimulation of “critter hunting” that a barn placement provides.
+We recognize that they deserve shelter, access to food and water, and the stimulation of “critter hunting” that a barn placement provides.

 These cats are healthy, sterilized, vaccinated, microchipped, and in dire need of a new rural outdoor home, such as a barn, stable, garage, or warehouse.
 Barn Cats are typically not suitable to be indoor pets and as unsocialized animals, they have no desire to be lap cats.
 These are working cats, former street cats who are used to outdoor life, prefer minimal to no human contact, and who will happily tend to your mouse, mole, chipmunk, or vermin problems for the small cost of a bowl of cat food and water set out daily, and shelter in your garage or barn.
 And because we spay/neuter these cats prior to them coming to your farm, you never need to worry about endless litters of kittens!

 - Shelter in a suitable rural barn, stable, garage, or outbuilding